muxinc/Mux-React-Activity/README.md

 }
 ```

+## So why would a video streaming app use the Activity component?

-This Example uses the Activity component to show you how to use it with the [mux-player-react component](https://www.npmjs.com/package/@mux/mux-player-react).
-This is perfect for video streaming apps where you want to preserve the user's progress and input state across tabs or views.
+The Activity component is perfect for video streaming apps where you want to preserve the user's progress and input state across tabs or views.
+It allows you to maintain the state of the video player (we used [mux-player-react component](https://www.npmjs.com/package/@mux/mux-player-react)) even when the user switches to another tab or view.
+This is especially useful when the user's progress and input state are critical to the UX.

+The Activity component is also useful for preserving the state of other UI elements, such as forms, tables and other dashboard type components, that need to maintain their state when switching views.

 ## Setup